avidave/CourierShortestDeliveryPath/README.md

 ### Location

 Valid addresses are added to newly created Location objects (and to a list of locations in the main class).
 Location objects contain an Address object, booleans that state whether or not they are starting or ending locations, and a list of paths (to other locations).
-They require an Address object to be constructed, and notable methods include: isStartPoint, isEndPoint, setStartPoint, setEndPoint, setPaths, hasPath, addPath, getBranchPaths (which returns a list of locations with the starting and ending locations removed).
+They require an Address object to be constructed, and some methods include: isStartPoint, isEndPoint, setStartPoint, setEndPoint, setPaths, hasPath, addPath, getBranchPaths (which returns a list of locations with the starting and ending locations removed).

-It uses the Google Maps Distance Matrix and Address Validation APIs to get the location data (including distance between all locations).
+### Path

+Paths are objects that require two Locations (the origin Location and destination Location).
+They are used to hold distances between locations, and to find all the combinations of FullPaths.
+Methods include: isLocationPresent, getFromLocation, getToLocation, getDistance, setDistance, hasEndpoint.

+### DistanceMatrix

+The DistanceMatrix class is used solely for taking the distances between locations from the Distance Matrix API.
+To properly get all the distances, it is designed to match the JSON object that is returned from the API call (look at the Utility class).

+###

+The FullPath class contains a LinkedList of Paths.
+It is used by the main method in a Stack, to generate different route combinations.
+Methods include: getFp, setFp, isPathInFullPath, isFullPathComplete, isLastPathToLocation, addToFullPath, cloneFullPath, getBranchesToFullPath.